raventheanalyst/SQL/README.md

 <h3>Projects</h3>
 <p>Here's a list of projects included in this repository:</p>
 <p></p>
 <p>1.
-80Cereals (                )  - A fun data analysis project on gaining insights and analyzing a dataset of 80 different cereals from 7 manufacturers containing data about customer ratings and nutrient groups.
+[80 Cereal] (                )  - A fun data analysis project on gaining insights and analyzing a dataset of 80 different cereals from 7 manufacturers containing data about customer ratings and nutrient groups.
 If you’re a cereal lover, beware! </p>
 <p></p>
 <p>(to be continued).. </p>
+<p></p>
+<p>Feel free to explore each project folder to learn more about the datasets used, the SQL queries written, and the conclusions drawn.</p>
+<p></p>
 </body>
 </html>